 This is due to an ever-increasing number of commercial vehicles on the road.
-You can try to stay safe by not driving behind them or in their blind spots, but it is impossible to completely avoid commercial vehicles on the road these days.
+You can try to stay safe by not driving behind them or in their blind spots, but it is impossible to avoid commercial vehicles on the road these days completely.
 Especially when traffic is moving quickly, like on a freeway or interstate, the risk of major crashes with these vehicles is higher than ever.
 One specific kind of crash, an underride accident, shouldn’t even happen.

 An underride accident is a kind of collision unique to massive commercial vehicles.
 In these collisions, a smaller passenger vehicle ends up underneath the larger commercial vehicle.
 Typically, they happen from the side or the rear.
 In both cases, the potential for a fatality, even a decapitation, is quite high.

 A rear underride accident usually happens when a smaller car hits the back of a commercial truck.
 Sometimes, there isn’t an underride guard in place.
 Other times, it’s faulty.
-Whether the driver accelerated into the back of the semi or the semi suddenly stopped in front of them or cut them off, the end result is usually the same.
+Whether the driver accelerated into the back of the semi or the semi suddenly stopped in front of them or cut them off, the result is usually the same.
 The smaller vehicle gets pulled under the rear wheels and crushed.

 Side underride crashes happen when a vehicle slips under a trailer between the front and rear tires.
 The vehicle is likely to get crushed by one set of wheels.
 Unlike rear underride crashes, there is not currently a federal law requiring side guards like there is for rear guards.
 Vehicles that cross into Canada may have them.
 Most others will not.

 The truth is that no system can prevent all accidents.
 Human error, machinery malfunctions and weather conditions will always impact the safety of drivers.
 However, underride accidents could nearly be eliminated with a little investment from owner-operators and commercial trucking companies.